 “Because the E-Gov system is more responsive than a spring and wind-based governor system, the engine doesn’t have the rpm droop you can get if you’re cutting a patch of heavy, wet grass,” says Swanson.
 “Engine droop is significant on the mechanical governor system we’ve used in the past in the industry.
 With the electronic governor, it doesn’t mean you have zero droop, but it’s close to zero.
 As opposed to a binary system that looks for feedback after a condition has changed, the electronic version senses condition changes and can supply feedback immediately allowing the engine to adjust accordingly.”

 The RED technology is essentially an engine management system that interacts with the electronic governor technology and allows Exmark to define the performance modes of the engine.
 A contractor can work in Max, Efficient or Low modes depending on the conditions.
-“Approximately 80% of the time the contractor should be running in Efficient mode which allows the engine to run at its peak performance while maximizing fuel efficiency.
-If they encounter overgrown or heavy cutting conditions, the operator can switch to Max mode,” says Swanson.
+“I would say approximately 80% of the time the contractor should be running in Efficient mode which allows the engine to run at its peak performance while maximizing fuel efficiency.
+If they encounter overgrown or heavy cutting conditions, for example, the operator can switch to Max mode,” says Swanson.

-In the long term, Exmark can see a fully-automated system allowing the machine to run in its most efficient mode dependent on conditions without any operator engagement, but to transition an operator from full mechanical control to zero control is too significant of a mind-set and operational shift for Exmark.
+In the long term, Exmark can see a fully-automated system allowing the machine to run in its most efficient mode dependent on conditions without any operator engagement, but transitioning an operator from full mechanical control to zero control is too significant of a mindset and operational shift for Exmark.
 As an interim solution, the RED platform system features a physical rocker switch with three mode selection.
 “We’re phasing it in to ensure our customers end up with the performance we want and they need,” Swanson states.

-The RED system also monitors the clutch.
-By matching the engine speed to the optimum clutch engagement and disengagement points, it is able to elongate the component’s life.
-While tracking engine temperature and oil pressure, should a critical threshold—as established by Kohler and Exmark during engine system co-development—be surpassed during operation, the system places the machine in “safe transport” mode which both notifies the operator of the problem with visual warning LEDs and audible alerts, and allows more attentive servicing before there is a larger problem.
+The RED system also monitors the clutch, and by matching the engine speed to the optimum clutch engagement and disengagement points is able to elongate the component life.
+The on-board electronics also track engine temperature and oil pressure.
+Should a critical threshold—as established by Kohler and Exmark during engine system co-development—be surpassed during operation, the system places the machine in “safe transport” mode which both notifies the operator of the problem with visual warning LEDs and audible alerts, as well as allows more attentive servicing before there is a larger problem.

 Deck configuration evolution